 The questions we asked ourselves

-- what does it means to build in the landscape
+- what does it mean to build in the landscape,

-- is it with a heavy hand or a light one
+- is it with a heavy hand or a light touch,

 - how much of an impact does or should it make